ethcluj/conf-app/backend/README.md

    npm test -- __tests__/sessions.test.ts
    ```

+### Real-Time/SSE Testing

+- To simulate or observe real-time events, use the SSE test script (see `__tests__/sse-test.js` or the test folder for details).
+This script can simulate question creation, deletion, and vote changes for development and debugging.

 > **Note:** The tests use mocked dependencies and don't make actual API calls to Google Sheets.
 Environment variables are automatically mocked in the test setup file (`__tests__/setup.ts`), so you don't need to create a `.env.test` file.

 ### Test Structure